opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Geomasking
 ^^^^^^^^^^

-Provides privacy protection by approximating a geographical location within a specific radius.
+This processor provides privacy protection by approximating a geographical location within a specific radius.

 It takes the following parameters: